elementary-Inc/blog/_posts/2023/2023-1-31-elementary-os-7-available-now.md

 Renamed Office 365 to Microsoft 365 to follow suite on Microsoft's rebranding

+### Tasks

+Add offline support for newly created task lists in case its configured for the account Automatically synchronize a task list whenever it is selected or the network becomes available again Send a notification when a task is due

+### File Roller & Evince

+## Multimedia

+### Music

+As music streaming services have emerged, there's been a shift away from the old paradigm of importing music from CDs, carefully curating playlists, and syncing music from your computer to mobile devices.
+We've received lots of feedback that Music wasn't meeting folks needs and the old code base was becoming prone to issues.

+[Screenshot of Music 7]

+This cycle we've completely rewritten Music from scratch with a much more focused design built around quickly queuing up and playing individual audio files or your local music collection.
+We've heard that the new design is better for folks who just need a fast way to preview audio files that they're using in their other projects, as well as for folks that still carefully curate their own local music collection and don't want to compete with an app for fine grained control of their library's organization scheme.

+The new Music 7 already has better support for reading track metadata such as album art, works as you'd expect with system-wide media controls, and can be tiled and resized to fit small and large displays.
+We're excited to shape future versions of this app with your feedback, so make sure you let us know what kind of features you'd like to see!

+### Photos

+New actions to copy image or metadata to clipboard Photos taken on the same day show under the same event Replace all instances of "Shotwell" with "Photos" Avoid a crash when importing videos
+Redesigned Icon

+### Videos

+Fix a crash with certain video codecs
+Control playback from the sound indicator

+## Other Apps

 ### Feedback

 [Feedback app screenshot]

 The ability to send feedback directly to developers, see development happen transparently, and receive fixes and new features as updates quickly is one of our greatest strengths over both proprietary platforms and traditional Linux distributions.
 The Feedback app is a critical component in beginning this loop, so this cycle we've brought some major improvements to it including instant launch times, much better coverage of installed apps, settings, and desktop components, and you can now access the Feedback app directly from the applications menu.
 We've also improved keyboard navigation and responsiveness for small displays, and added the ability to quickly double click a list item to launch.

-### Videos

-Fix a crash with certain video codecs
-Control playback from the sound indicator

-### Tasks

-Add offline support for newly created task lists in case its configured for the account Automatically synchronize a task list whenever it is selected or the network becomes available again Send a notification when a task is due

 ### Files